Keysight/jpl-sphinx/docs/custom/examples/send-notification-to-slack.rst

 in the *config* map (the key is the communication channel, and the value is the receiver and sendPolicy).
 See :ref:`Configurations` for information on how to define this pairing.
-Then we rely on *SendCommitMessageToSlackViaJava* from the shared pipeline to send the message.
+Then we rely on *SendCommitMessageToSlackViaJava* from the shared keysight pipeline library to send the message.
 Here is the new *my-jenkinsfile.groovy*

 .. code-block:: groovy
+    :caption: my-jenkinsfile.groovy
   // groovylint-disable BracesForMethod,BracesForTryCatchFinally,BracesForIfElse
   // groovylint-disable MethodName,VariableName,ImplementationAsType
   @Library('Keysight Pipeline Library') _